Overview

 Creating a new MST File

-Once you have opened the MSI with orca you should create a new MST so any changes you make will be stored separate to the MSI (best practice)
+Once you have opened the MSI with Orca you should create a new MST so any changes you make will be stored separately to the MSI (best practice)

 - Got the Transform menu